 Judaic studies is an interdisciplinary major designed to foster broad comprehension of the history and development of Jewish civilization from its Ancient Near Eastern origins through present times.
 Course work drawn from a variety of academic departments allows students to appreciate the diversity of Jewish life and culture as it has evolved in both Western and non-Western societies, from antiquity to the present.

 Judaism is a tradition with a rich and varied history that spans more than 3,000 years.
-To explore Judaic studies is to open a window onto a world which has influenced our own world in many important ways: Judaism's pivotal role in the development of major world religions (Christianity and Islam), and its importance for understanding the politics of the modern Middle East, are among a number of important examples.
+To explore Judaic studies is to open a window onto a world that has influenced our own world in many important ways: Judaism's pivotal role in the development of major world religions (Christianity and Islam) and its importance for understanding the politics of the modern Middle East are among a number of important examples.

 Students have the opportunity to augment their academic experience through internships with Jewish social and communal organizations in Harrisburg.